neuralmagic/sparsify/README.md

 ## 🚨 FEBRUARY 2023 MAJOR ANNOUNCEMENT 🚨
 We are excited to mention the next generation of Sparsify is underway.
 You can expect more features and simplicity to build sparse models to target optimal general performance at scale.

 We will share more in the coming weeks.
-In the meantime, sign up for our [Early Access Waitlist](https://neuralmagic.com/request-early-access-to-sparsify/) and be the first try the Sparsify Alpha.
+In the meantime, sign up for our [Early Access Waitlist](https://neuralmagic.com/request-early-access-to-sparsify/) and be the first to try the Sparsify Alpha.

 ## Overview